Most leaders don’t struggle with vision. They struggle with translation.

 S = Strategy (What are the paths we’ll take?)

+The Strategy outlines the approach.
 It defines the lanes you’ll operate in—not the detailed steps, but the directional choices.
+A strategy is “a method or plan chosen to bring about a desired future.”

 Example: